raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_8.md

 ## Machine Learning and computer vision

-You may be planning to use computer vision or machine learning in your program, following the [Calculate the speed of the ISS](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/4) and [image classification](https://projects.raspberrypi.org/en/projects/image-id-coral/2) projects.
+You may be planning to use computer vision or machine learning in your program, inspired by the [Calculate the speed of the ISS](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/4) and [image classification](https://projects.raspberrypi.org/en/projects/image-id-coral/2) projects.
 The success of these approaches relies on having a representative dataset - and fortunately you will find this in the KitOS.

 In the `Data` folder, you will find a csv file and a selection of images taken from a previous mission which can be used to help test and refine your code.
 Find out more below.